-It's thought that stimulating the tibial nerve will affect these other nerves and help control bladder symptoms, such as the urge to pass urine.
+It's thought that stimulating the tibial nerve will affect these other nerves and help control the urge to pee.

-You may need 12 sessions of stimulation, each lasting around half an hour, one week apart.
+You may need 12 sessions of stimulation, each lasting around 30 minutes, 1 week apart.

-Some studies have shown that this treatment can offer relief from overactive bladder syndrome and urge incontinence for some people, although there isn't enough evidence yet to recommend tibial nerve stimulation as a routine treatment.
+Some studies have shown that this treatment can offer relief from urge incontinence and overactive bladder syndrome for some people, although there's not enough evidence yet to recommend tibial nerve stimulation as a routine treatment.

-Tibial nerve stimulation is only recommended in a few cases where urge incontinence hasn't improved with medication and you don't want to have botulinum toxin A injections or sacral nerve stimulation.
+Tibial nerve stimulation is only recommended in a few cases where urge incontinence has not improved with medicine and you do not want to have botulinum toxin A injections or sacral nerve stimulation.

-In rare cases, a procedure known as augmentation cystoplasty may be recommended to treat urge incontinence.
+In rare cases, an operation known as augmentation cystoplasty may be recommended to treat urge incontinence.

-The difficulties passing urine can also mean that people who have augmentation cystoplasty can experience recurrent urinary tract infections (UTIs) that keep coming back.
+The difficulties passing urine can also mean that people who have augmentation cystoplasty can get urinary tract infections (UTIs) that keep coming back.

-Urinary diversion should only be carried out if other treatments have been unsuccessful or are not suitable.
+Urinary diversion should only be done if other treatments have been unsuccessful or are not suitable.

-It can cause a number of complications, such as a bladder infection, and sometimes further surgery is needed to correct any problems that occur.
+It can cause several complications, such as a bladder infection, and sometimes further surgery is needed to correct any problems that happen.